microchip-pic-avr-examples/pic18f47q10-cnano-spi-driver-mplab-mcc/README.md

 7. Navigate to to the extracted source code folder and select both projects with spi-host in the project names.
 8. Click on **Open Project** button in the window.
    <br><img src="images/host/open-spi-host-projects.png" alt="Open SPI Host Projects" width="60%">
-9. The following configuration was made in MCC Melody UI for SPI Host Driver with Interrupt Driven toggled on for interrupt project.
+9. The following configuration was made in MCC Melody UI for SPI Host Driver polling project with Interrupt Driven toggled on for interrupt project.
    <br><img src="images/host/host-configuration.png" alt="Host Configuration" width="60%">
 10. The following pin configurations were made in MCC Melody UI for both SPI Host Driver projects.
    <br><img src="images/host/host-pin-configuration.png" alt="Host Pin Configuration" width="100%">